rhysco8/CV/README.md

 #### Thrives under pressure

-Working at Boom Chicago, creating content on the fly + managing a furniture showroom on a weekend bank holiday at sofa.com - turnover of £150k+ against standard £30k.
+Working at Boom Chicago, creating content on the fly + managing a furniture showroom on a weekend bank holiday at sofa.com - turnover of £150k+ against a typical daily turnover of £30k.

 ## Projects